xterikatx/xterikatx/README.md

 - 👩‍💻 Front-end Mobile Developer
 - ⚙️ I use daily: `.js`, `.tsx`, `.ts`
-- ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal 🎸
 - 🤓 Leaning about anything
 - ![](https://komarev.com/ghpvc/?username=xterikatx)